nchez/political-breakdown/readme.md

 As a user, I want to:

-- Create or edit a watchlist political officials by:
+- Create or edit a watchlist of stocks by:
-  - Entering my address (ideally just zipcode, working on this...) and populating the list with local representatives with an option for higher offices AND/OR
-  - Typing in an incumbent official and adding it to the list
+  - Typing in a search term and adding it to the list
   - Clicking 'DELETE' or 'ADD' to perform the respective action on the list
 - Go to my profile (user) page and view my watchlist
-- Click on official's name to go to a breakdown page of the candidate
+- Click on stock's name to go to a breakdown page of the stock
-  - View their stock portfolio, stock transactions
+  - View stock transactions by different elected officials
-  - More information on the candiate (party, wiki link, link to their socials and their website, ...)

 ## WIREFRAMEs (WIP)